rh-fieldwork/ceph-canary/README.md

 ### Cloning the git repository
 From a workstation c
 ### Creating the namespace and service account
 The default namespace for this project is ceph-canary.
 Unless necessary, we recommend using the default namespace.
-To use a different name for the namespace please follow the steps in Appendix A: Changing the namespace name before continuing.
+To use a different name for the namespace please follow the steps in Appendix A: How to Change the Name of the Namespace before continuing.

 - Log in as an admin user to the api server.
 - Go to the ceph-canary git directory.